Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8sbjtuLdwbA.md

 ### Transcript

-> i guess it's better than nothing, how scared of you or the next let's game at app video oh i'm not scared at all josh doesn't scare me at all, i welcome it
+> I guess it's better than nothing, how scared of you or the next let's game at app video oh I'm not scared at all josh doesn't scare me at all, I welcome it